Satori

 In the Zen Buddhist tradition, satori refers to a deep experience of kenshō, "seeing into one's true nature".
 Ken means "seeing," shō means "nature" or "essence".

-Satori and kenshō are commonly translated as enlightenment, a word that is also used to translate bodhi, prajñā and Buddhahood.
+Satori and kenshō are commonly translated as "enlightenment", a word that is also used to translate bodhi, prajñā and Buddhahood.

 Definition

 Satori means the experience of awakening ("enlightenment") or apprehension of the true nature of reality.
 It is often considered an experience which cannot be expressed in words.
 While the term satori is derived from the Japanese verb "to know" (satoru), it is distinct from the philosophical concept of knowledge as it represents a transcendence of the distinction between one that knows and knowledge.

 D. T. Suzuki, a Japanese author of books and essays on Buddhism, Zen and Shin that were influential in the West, described "... looking into one's nature or the opening of satori"; and said "This acquiring of a new point of view in our dealings with life and the world is popularly called by Japanese Zen students 'satori' (wu in Chinese).
-It is really another name for Enlightenment (anuttarā-samyak-saṃbodhi)".
+It is really another name for Enlightenment (anuttara-samyak-saṃbodhi)".